just-bug/Sinatra-App-CDK/README.md

 # Improvements

 - CDK constructs could be utilised to make the cdk code more reusable and to easily change configuration.
-- For security best practice, the server should be deployed in a private subnet behind a load balancer and with a bastion host for ssh access.
+- For security best practice, the server should be deployed in a private subnet behind a load balancer, WAF for firewall protection, NAT GW, and with a bastion host for ssh access.
+This wasn't done to reduce costs since it is a simple 'Hello World!' application.
+- For fault tolerance, the application should be deployed in multiple AZs with a load balancer distributing traffic.
+As above, this wasn't done for simplification/cost reduction.
+- The instance public IP/DNS is being used for HTTP access, it would be better to set up a domain and A record that routes to an EIP.
+This way the IP wont change if the server is stopped and you have a readable domain for HTTP traffic.
 - A pipeline using a service account could be created for a more simplified/automated deployment.
 - The solution isn't fully automated as there is a manual step to run the init.sh script, I wasn't able to figure out a way to run the commands via userdata/cfn-init but maybe a lambda or pipeline step could be utilised to run the script post deployment.
 - There is also the manual step of creating a Key Pair on the console, this could be automated in a pipeline step.